palosopko/audiolibrix-python/README.md

 ### v0.1.0: 15/02/2015

-Initial version with support for main API methods with the ommission of getting specific user's orders.
+Initial version with support for main API methods with the omission of getting specific user's orders.